Difficulty of Selecting KPIs in Aviation Safety Programs

 - KPIs are unique (or mostly unique) to the company;

 - Metrics may be based on widely distributed KPI metric resources, but were then altered slightly to fit company needs; and

-When a program is first being implemented, KPIs may not be custom tailored.
+When an aviation SMS is first being implemented, KPIs may not be custom tailored.
 This is perfectly natural.
-But as KPIs are updated and as the program is implemented, KPIs should become more specific to the clarified goals and safety needs of your company.
+But as KPIs are updated and as the SMS implementation progresses, KPIs should become more specific to the clarified goals and safety needs of your company.

 Cookie cutter KPIs – which are KPIs that could easily exist in another company – should be avoided at all costs.